dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
 ## January 18, 2021
 * Update placeholder color and positioning for search
+* Refactor magic form javascript and support click to open

 ## January 17, 2021
 * Enable Mindbody integration to support multiple locations in a single instance